Beyond Incremental Innovation, Part 2

 We are always working with companies and this constantly leads us to think about new approaches to the concepts and processes of innovation.

 We have published four additional white papers about innovation since the book was published.
 They cover innovation portfolios, innovation metrics, innovation culture, and the new business model.
-They are available for free download on our web site.

 In Permanent Innovation

 , published in 2006, you recommend a number of books as excellent resources on the topic of innovation.
 Have you any recommendations for more recently published books?

 I'm looking at one on my bookshelf called The Black Swan

 – a lot of your readers are probably familiar with it.
 It's a study of the financial markets.
 It was published in 2007, and predicted the financial collapse of 2008.
 It's pretty amazing.
 The book challenges your thinking about strategy, makes you think about the relationship between innovation and strategy.

 to a lot of people.
 Some were a bit offended by the author's tone because he is very proud of his insights.
 But they were really good insights, and, if you look past his tone of voice, there is a tremendous amount in the book that will provoke your thinking.

 by Leander Kahney.
 "Steve" is Steve Jobs, of course.
 Published in 2008, it is a discussion of the innovation process at Apple Computer.
 I loved it because it describes some of the important things about the innovation process.